zhus-dika/natural_gas_transportation_through_pipeline_networks/README.md

 ![plot](https://github.com/zhus-dika/natural_gas_transportation_through_pipeline_networks/blob/main/template_data/output/rhos_gr.jpeg?raw=true)

-NOTE: The input data for the calculations were not included in this repository due to privacy policy, but examples of filling in the data are in the data folder.
+NOTE: The input data for the calculations were not included in this repository due to privacy policy, but examples of filling in the data are in the template_data folder.